 As in all projects small moments of “glory” confirm you in your belief you are doing the right thing.
 Can you describe one of these successful moments?
 What did it teach you for later steps in your project?

 It was without doubt the moment when one of the participants, Mohammed from Gaza, made the first finding in the project as he was tracing his footsteps onto a map of Gaza where he realised the map wasn’t correct.
 We then looked at four different Open Source maps and overlayed them on top of each other and discovered that none of these maps are identical nor, according to Mohammed, correct.
 We then researched this particular phenomenon and discovered that for political and security reasons you will not find an ‘accurate’ map of Gaza anywhere.
-This was sad know yet certainly a moment of ‘glory’ as I felt that it wasn’t me (the researcher) but rather the participant who discovered this important point.
+This was sad to discover yet certainly a moment of ‘glory’ as I felt that it wasn’t me (the researcher) but rather the participant who discovered this important point.
 That moment confirmed the participatory nature of the project where participants and researchers had equal roles and say in establishing the work and highlighting the findings.

 What was the biggest surprise you did encounter in the project?

 The stark difference between the current state of housing provided for asylum seekers and refugees in the UK and the previous lives and homes from which people have originated, was one of the biggest issues we had to deal with in the project.
-Yet the most heart-warming thing (rather than a surprise) was in the resilience that all 12 participants had despite their current living conditions.
+Yet the most heart-warming thing (rather than a surprise) was the resilience that all 12 participants had despite their current living conditions.

-I suppose the biggest surprise was to see refugees and asylum seekers from different backgrounds put in shared housing across cities - and while the UK expects them to integrate within the British society without any meaningful steps to explain how to integrate and what integration means, they are also lacking meaningful measures to help them understand each other’s cultures - yet they are expected to get along.
+I suppose the biggest surprise was to see refugees and asylum seekers from different backgrounds put in shared housing across cities - and while the UK expects them to integrate within the British society without meaningful steps to explain how to integrate and what integration means, they are also lacking meaningful measures to help them understand each other’s cultures - yet they are expected to get along.
 For example, one of our participants lived in a house where five people from different parts of the world are supposed to share happily, a microcosm of multiculturalism, a house that is loaded with cultural differences, language barriers and different believes.
 This was one of the hardest facts to bare.

 Did you achieve what you dreamt of?
 What impact did you generate?

 It is more than I imagined.
 I gained 12 new friends!
 The project has been successful in the message it wanted to deliver.
 The final exhibition during UK Refugee Week was the highlight.
 People came from up and down the country to see it.
-The exhibition allowed the 12 protagonist a platform to speak and show their culture, their backgrounds and how they lives their lives in their homelands.
+The exhibition allowed the 12 protagonist a platform to speak and show their culture, their backgrounds and how they lived their lives in their homelands.
 What I hadn’t anticipated though was the interest of mental and community health specialists in the project.
-They found the methods of research used throughout the project are empowering and are highly effective in art therapy context and recovering from trauma.
+They found the methods of research used throughout the project to be empowering and are highly effective in art therapy context and recovery from trauma.
 I also found that the 12 participants have grown in their aspirations for success and change within their communities.
 A few have taken up initiatives alongside charities to support minorities and help them integrate within British society.
 This is besides the media interest.
-BBC Spotlight story was dedicated for the project which appeared in full on TV and then a local Radio channel followed that.
+A BBC Spotlight story was dedicated for the project which appeared in full on TV and then a local Radio channel followed that.
 We also had gathered feedback from the exhibition which was overwhelmingly supportive and positive.

 Do you see a further development of your project in the future?